mmahbub/covid19_detection-CNN-CycleGAN/README.md

 approach improved overall classification accuracy for the test dataset to 96.2% and achieved a faster convergence than the baseline model.

-This work is inspired by [this paper](https://pubmed.ncbi.nlm.nih.gov/32252036/).
+This work was inspired by [this paper](https://pubmed.ncbi.nlm.nih.gov/32252036/).
-H. Zunair, and A. Hamza, ”Melanoma Detection using Adversarial Training and Deep Transfer Learning,” Institute of Physics and Engi- neering in Medicine (2020). .